Management System

 Corporate Sustainability Committee

-- Consider other important matters relating to ESG
+• Discussion of other important matters related to ESG promotion

+In principle, the Corporate Sustainability Committee meets four times each year.
 If circumstances require us to plan new important matters related to promoting sustainability strategies and propose measures accordingly, the committee chair will establish a subcommittee to address such matters.
-Until FY2021, the committee has been working on climate change and plastics strategies by establishing a dedicated subcommittee.
-However, the recent trend, including the increasing call for carbon neutrality, has led to a wider range of initiatives for the subcommittee, increasing the need to further deepen and accelerate them.
-In response, in FY2022, the committee has restructured and upgraded the subcommittee into the Circular Economy Center of Excellence (CoE) to further strengthen the initiatives.
+Until FY2021, the committee has been working on addressing climate change and creating plastics strategies by establishing a dedicated subcommittee.
+However, the scope of activities in the subcommittee has expanded, including carbon neutrality responses, and the need for further deepening and acceleration of the subcommittee's activities has increased.
+In response, in FY2022, the committee restructured and upgraded the subcommittee into the Circular Economy Center of Excellence (CoE) to further strengthen the initiatives.

 Details of the committee’s deliberations and activity results are reported to the Management Committee.
 In addition, the committee submit particularly important agenda items to the Management Committee and Board of Directors for approval.